GVelez01/GVelez01/README.md

 - 👀 I’m interested in Product Management, Project Management, SCRUM and Software development I just never get to it but I do.
 - 🌱 I’m currently learning Product Management
 - 💞️ I’m looking to collaborate on anything that is IT related, and I'm a lawyer if that makes a difference
 - 📫 How to reach me - @GVelez01 on Github or Instagram.
+And if you know a Senior RoR dev who is looking for a gig please let me know.

 <!---
 GVelez01/GVelez01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.